mulkieran/justbytes/README.rst

 Some computations with precise, finite, values may yield irrational results.
 For example, while 2 is rational, its square root is an irrational number.
-There is no allowed operation on Size objects which can result in an irrational Size value.
+There is no allowed operation on Range objects which can result in an irrational Range value.
 It turns out that all such operations are either nonsensical or would result in a value with an unrepresentable type.

-The result type of operations is a Size, where appropriate, or a subtype of Rational, where a numeric value is appropriate.
+The result type of operations is a Range, where appropriate, or a subtype of Rational, where a numeric value is appropriate.

 Floating Point Numbers
 ----------------------
-It is not possible to use floating point numbers in computations with Sizes.
+It is not possible to use floating point numbers in computations with Ranges.
 Where a fractional quantity is desired, use Decimal objects instead of floats.
-Thus, Size(0) * 1.2 raises an exception, but Size(0) * Decimal("1.2") is
+Thus, Range(0) * 1.2 raises an exception, but Range(0) * Decimal("1.2") is
 acceptable.

-Displaying Sizes
+Displaying Ranges
 ----------------
-Sizes are displayed according to a specified configuration.
-In the default configuration, Sizes are displayed using binary rather than SI prefixes or names, regardless of the value.
+Ranges are displayed according to a specified configuration.
+In the default configuration, Ranges are displayed using binary rather than SI prefixes or names, regardless of the value.
 For example, 1000 bytes is not displayed as 1KB (1 kilobyte), but as some number of bytes or KiB (kibibytes).

-The detailed representation of Sizes uses a precise decimal representation that includes the repeating portion, if any.
+The detailed representation of Ranges uses a precise decimal representation that includes the repeating portion, if any.

 Representing Units